SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

-    If a conforming type satisfies the requirements for multiple constrained extensions that provide implementations for the same method or property, Swift will use the implementation corresponding to the most specialized constraints.
+    If a conforming type satisfies the requirements for multiple constrained extensions that provide implementations for the same method or property, Swift uses the implementation corresponding to the most specialized constraints.

     ..
 TODO: It would be great to pull this out of a note, but we should wait until we have a better narrative that shows how this